SashaG-T/chash/README.md

 ## Warning

 To use this header you'll need to use pointers very heavily.
-This is because the code provides a sense of 'generic-ness' through the use of `void*`
+This is because the code provides a sense of 'generic-ness' through the use of `void*`.

 `HashTable_At` returns a `void*` but this `void*` is actually a pointer to a pointer.
 You can see this within the example at the bottom of this document where we cast the return value of `HashTable_At` to a pointer to a function pointer and then dereference it to get the function pointer itself.